bevyengine/bevy-website/content/news/2026-01-13-bevy-0.18/index.md

 [`ColorPlane`]: https://docs.rs/bevy/0.18.0/bevy/feathers/controls/enum.ColorPlane.html

-## First-party camera controllers
+## First-Party Camera Controllers

 {{ heading_metadata(authors=["@alice-i-cecile", "@syszery"] prs=[20215, 21450, 21520]) }}

-To understand a scene, you must look at it through the lens of a camera: explore it, and interact with it.
+To understand and interact with a scene, you must look at it through the lens of a camera.
+But there are many ways to control a camera!
-Because this is such a fundamental operation, game devs have developed a rich collection of tools called "camera controllers" for manipulating them.

 Getting camera controllers feeling _right_ is both tricky and essential: they have a serious impact on both the feeling of your game and the usability of your software.